And Then There Were None (1945 film)

 And Then There Were None is a 1945 film adaptation of Agatha Christie's 1939 mystery novel of the same name, directed by René Clair.
 It was released in the United Kingdom as Ten Little Indians, in keeping with the third United Kingdom title of Christie's novel.
+The film was released by 20th Century Fox and due to the lapsed copyright, it is now in the public domain.
+The film has been remastered multiple times and is freely available online.

 Plot

-Ten people, all strangers to each other, are invited to a small isolated island off the coast of Devon, England, by a Mr. and Mrs. Owen.
-They settle in at a mansion tended by two newly hired servants, Thomas and Ethel Rogers, but their hosts are absent.
+Eight people, all strangers to each other, are invited to a small isolated island off the coast of Devon, England, by a Mr and Mrs Owen.
+They settle in at a mansion tended by two newly hired servants, Thomas and Ethel Rogers (a married couple), but their hosts are absent.
 When the guests sit down to dinner, they notice the centerpiece, ten figurines of Indians.
 Thomas puts on a gramophone record, through which a man's voice accuses them all of murder: